 Rule 9(j) of the North Carolina Rules of Civil Procedure requires a heightened pleading for complaints alleging medical malpractice.
 Under Rule 9(j)(1), any complaint that alleges medical malpractice must be dismissed unless:

 North Carolina courts have held that to satisfy Rule 9(j) the witness does not need to actually qualify as an expert, but he must reasonably be expected to qualify.
 “In other words, were the facts and circumstances known or those which should have been known to the pleader such as to cause a reasonable person to believe that the witness would qualify as an expert under Rule 702.”
-Let’s look at two issues that come up under Rule 702(b): which experts qualify to testify against a specialist and what constitutes a majority of an expert’s professional time.
+Let’s look at two issues that come up under Rule 702(b): which experts qualify to testify against a professional and what constitutes a majority of an expert’s professional time.
+In addition to these considerations, informed consent requirements in North Carolina play a crucial role in ensuring that clients are properly informed of the risks involved in their treatment.
+This legal obligation places a responsibility on professionals to communicate clearly, allowing individuals to make educated decisions about their care.
+Understanding these requirements is essential for both experts testifying in court and the parties involved in a legal dispute.

 In 2012, the Court of Appeals looked at the case Braden v.
 Lowe, which involved a patient who was being treated for an infection in his toe.
 The infection got worse and the toe had to be amputated.
 The IV antibiotics were stopped for the amputation surgery pursuant to the hospital’s auto-stop policy.
 After the surgery, the doctor did not restart the antibiotics for a week.
 The patient suffered various infections and eventually died.
 The defendant argued that the procedure at issue was the amputation of the toe, and the plaintiff argued that the procedure at issue was the restarting of the antibiotics.
 The plaintiff’s expert had not been in an operating room in the last year but had regularly restarted antibiotics that had been stopped by auto-stop hospital policies.
 The court held that the expert could reasonably be expected to qualify as an expert under Rule 702.